samalba/image-spider/README.md

 Possible Improvements:

 * See the following TODO list for starters.
 I'll add more here as I think of it.
+* A /jobs resource for listing all active jobs.
+It would be useful if the web interface provided a "stop" link for each of them.

 TODO: